HILONet: Hierarchical Imitation Learning from Non-Aligned Observations: Method

 \subsubsection{Hindsight Transitions}

-Non-stationary of hierarchical framework mainly comes from the low policy.
-A transition collected when the low policy is not well-trained can be useless.
-As the low policy is changing that even giving the same sub-goal, the low policy will execute a different transition.
-Moreover, this will change the distribution of reward for high policy.
+Non-stationarity of hierarchical framework mainly comes from the low level policy.
+A transition collected when the low level policy is not well-trained can be useless.
+As the low level policy is changing that even giving the same sub-goal, the low level policy will execute a different transition.
+Moreover, this will change the distribution of reward for high level policy.

 We can overcome this problem by using a hindsight replacement method, as shown in Fig. \ref{fig_hind}.
-Once the low policy achieves an observation in expert trajectories, we consider the low policy finishes the sub-goal offered by the high policy.
-In this way, we can take this transition as a stationary transition generated by a well-trained low policy.
-For high policy, it needs to replace the original sub-goal by the hindsight one.
-This method can largely increase the number of stationary transitions thus promotes sample efficiency.
+Once the low level policy achieves an observation in expert trajectories, we consider the low level policy finishes the sub-goal offered by the high level policy.
+In this way, we can take this transition as a stationary transition generated by a well-trained low level policy.

+To achieve this, we need to replace the original transitions of high level policy to a hindsight one.
+If we have $\{o_t, o_g = \pi_{high}(o_t), r_{high}(o_{t+\Delta t},o_g), o_{t+\Delta t}\}$ as original transition.
+Once $o_{t+\Delta t}$ is in expert trajectories, we can use hindsight methods to replace sub-goal(high level policy action) by $o_{t+\Delta t}$, this means our high level policy's action chose $o_{t+\Delta t}$ as sub-goal at the first place, and our low level policy also use the best policy to achieve that sub-goal.
+So, the hindsight transition can be viewed as $\{o_t, o_g = o_{t+\Delta t}, r_{high}(o_{t+\Delta t},o_g), o_{t+\Delta t}\}$.
+By now, we have stationary hindsight transitions in high level policy replay buffer.
+However, not every transition can be replaced by stationary hindsight transition, for $o_{t+\Delta t}$ is not necessary within expert trajectories.
+We consider other methods to overcome this problem which will show below.

-We also use hindsight transitions in low policy replay buffer.
+We also use hindsight transitions in low level policy replay buffer.
 The reason is that we could use failed trajectory as success one offering the agent more dense reward.
-Assuming high policy outputs sub-goal every $\Delta t$.
-In this way, if we have $\{o_t, \pi_{low}(o_t, o_g), r_{low}(o_{t+1},o_g), o_{t+1}\}$ as original transition of low policy.
-Once $o_{t+\Delta t}$ is in expert trajectories, we can use hindsight methods to replace sub-goal $o_g$ by $o_{t+\Delta t}$ like we did in high policy.
-Then, the hindsight transition of low policy is $\{o_t, \pi_{low}(o_t,o_{t+\Delta t}), r_{low}(o_{t+1},o_{t+\Delta t}), o_{t+1}\}$, it means our low policy using a well-trained policy to achieve sub-goal that offered by high policy instead of achieving a wrong observation.
+Assuming high level policy outputs sub-goal every $\Delta t$.
+In this way, if we have $\{o_t, \pi_{low}(o_t, o_g), r_{low}(o_{t+1},o_g), o_{t+1}\}$ as original transition of low level policy.
+Once $o_{t+\Delta t}$ is in expert trajectories, we can use hindsight methods to replace sub-goal $o_g$ by $o_{t+\Delta t}$ like we did in high level policy.
+Then, the hindsight transition of low level policy is $\{o_t, \pi_{low}(o_t,o_{t+\Delta t}), r_{low}(o_{t+1},o_{t+\Delta t}), o_{t+1}\}$, it means our low level policy using a well-trained policy to achieve sub-goal that offered by high level policy instead of achieving a wrong observation.